“Are you aware that you are depressed and ill?” the doctor asked me.

 The policy’s Action Plan “does not include, for example, a budget to implement its actions, concrete goals, baselines or indicators that facilitate monitoring,” the report states.
 “The initial evaluation, which should have been carried out at the end of the 2013-2015 triennial, has not been carried out.”

 Fast forward to 2022 and a country reeling from the impact of a global pandemic, and you guessed it—massive implementation gaps remain.
-Secretariat head Francisco Gólcher Valverde retired from his post in December 2020 and has not been replaced to date; scheduled evaluations have not yet been completed; and, of course, the 2012-2021 policy framework has not yet given way to policy for 2022 on.
+Secretariat head Francisco Gólcher Valverde retired from his post in December 2020 and has not been replaced to date; scheduled evaluations have not yet been completed; and, of course, the 2012-2021 policy framework has not yet given way to a new policy for 2022 on.

 So what’s going on, and what can we expect?